atlantyz/the_cheesery/README.md

 Overview
 ----

-The purpose of this project is to use cheese data to train a machine learning model to make accurate cheese recommendations to customers of a new cheese shop, The Cheesery.
+The purpose of this project is to use cheese data to train a machine learning model to make accurate cheese predictions  based off of description words from customers for a new cheese shop, The Cheesery.